 October 1, 2018

-Gubernatorial Candidates #StandWithSeniors and Commit to Developing a Statewide Master Plan on Aging
+Gubernatorial Candidates #StandWithSeniors and Commit to Developing a Statewide Master Plan for Aging

 Lieutenant Governor Gavin Newsom and businessman John Cox voiced their support and commitment to work on this critical issue should they be elected governor in video messages unveiled at The SCAN Foundation’s “California Summit on Long-Term Services and Supports: Strengthening Voices; Driving Change” conference in Sacramento.
 Below are excerpts: